 '''

+Textual syntax

 alpha Sprint:

-"The heart of Scrum is a Sprint, a time-box of one month or less during
+The heart of Scrum is a Sprint, a time-box of one month or less during

-which a "Done", usable, and potentially releasable product Increment is created.
-Sprints have
+which a "Done", useable, and potentially releasable product Increment is

-consistent durations throughout a development effort.
-A new Sprint starts immediately after
+created.
+Sprints have consistent durations throughout a development effort.

-the conclusion of the previous Sprint. (...continues...)"
+A new Sprint starts immediately after the conclusion of the previous

+Sprint. (...continues...)

 with states {

 state Planned {

 "The work has been requested and planned."

 checks {

 item c1 {"Sprint Planning Meeting is held."}

-item c2 {"Product Owner presents ordered Product Backlog items to
+item c2 {"Product Owner presents ordered Product Backlog items to the Development Team."}

-the Development Team." }

-item c3 {"Development Team decides how it will build this functionality into a "Done" product
+item c3 {"Development Team decides how it will build this

-Increment during
+functionality into a "Done" product Increment during

 the Sprint"}

 item c4 {"Scrum Team crafts a Sprint Goal."}

 item c5 {"Development Team defines a Sprint Backlog."}

-}

-}

 state Started {

 "The work is proceeding."

 checks {

-item c1 {"Team is taking their work items from the Sprint Backlog"}
+item c1 {"Team is taking their work items from the Sprint

+Backlog" }

 }

-}

 state UnderControl {

-"The work is going well, risks are under control, and productivity levels are sufficient to

-achieve a satisfactory result."
+"The work is going well, risks are under control, and productivity levels are sufficient to achieve a satisfactory

+result.

 checks {

-item c1 {"Daily Scrum optimizes the probability that the Development Team will meet the Sprint
+item c1 {"Daily Scrum optimizes the probability that the

-Goal."}
+Development Team will meet the Sprint Goal."}

-item c2 {"Every day, the Development Team should be able to explain to the Product Owner and
+item c2 {"Every day, the Development Team should be able

-Scrum Master how it intends to work together as a self-organizing team to accomplish the goal
+to explain to the Product Owner and Scrum Master how it

+intends to work together as a self-organizing team to

+accomplish the goal and create the anticipated increment

+in the remainder of the Sprint."}

+state Concluded {

+The work to produce the results has been concluded."

+checks {

 '''